Language selection

 Over the last 25 years, 51% of the total provincial homicides have occurred in Saskatchewan RCMP jurisdiction.

-From 2014 to 2023, there have been 272 victims of homicide – of these homicides, 60% occurred in North District, 23% occurred in Central District, and 17% occurred in South District.
-In this same timeframe, the Saskatchewan RCMP Major Crimes unit has laid charges in 86% of the homicide investigations, which means 299 people have been charged with either First Degree Murder, Second Degree Murder, or Manslaughter.
+From 2015 to 2024, there were 288 homicide investigations with a total of 311 victims of homicide - of these homicides, 49% occurred in North District, 33% occurred in Central District, and 18% occurred in South District.
+The Saskatchewan RCMP Major Crimes unit has laid charges in 84% of these homicide investigations, charging 341 people with either First Degree Murder, Second Degree Murder, or Manslaughter.

-From 2019 to 2023, 44% of people charged with homicide were on conditions, bail, parole, or probation at the time the homicide was committed.
+In the last 5 years (2020 to 2024), 45% of people charged with homicide were on conditions, bail, parole, or probation at the time the homicide was committed.

 To view the graphical content, JavaScript must be enabled.